On This Page

 For additional information about state benefits, please refer to the Texas Employees Retirement System.

 Answer: Non-profit agencies have long been partners in providing child welfare services.
 In Texas, most foster care services are currently provided by the private sector.
-Foster Care Redesign grew out of a collaboration between DFPS and private providers to identify system changes that included shifting more responsibility for outcomes to the private sector provider in the form of working with families toward permanency.
+Foster Care Redesign grew out of a collaboration between DFPS and private providers to identify system changes that included shifting more responsibility for outcomes to the provider in the form of working with families toward permanency.
 This coincided with an agency shift toward performance-based contracting where contracts focus less on prescribing service requirements and more on giving providers the flexibility to achieve outcomes and managing contracts toward those performance outcomes.
-Community-Based Care increases the scope of services for children and families to include case management and kinship services.
+Community-Based Care increases the scope of services to include case management and kinship services.

 Answer: DFPS has developed a statewide plan for implementing Community-Based Care.
 A critical element of the plan is determining the service areas, also known as catchment areas.
 DFPS continues to use the proposed service areas that it developed with the input of stakeholders and consultants for Foster Care Redesign.